AniTei/js1-ca/README.md

 (Remember, you will need a parameter in the query string on this page, so either click through to it from the index page or manually add a parameter to the URL).

-Retrieve the id, name or other parameter from the query string.
+Retrieve the id, name or other parameter from the query string. seed

-Once you have the parameter, add it to the API URL in the format the API requires.
+Once you have the parameter, add it to the API URL in the format the API requires. one "loop" (that is, not a loop)

-Make an API call using the URL you create.
+Make an API call using the URL you create. url + seed, make a variable for seed

-Display at least 3 different properties from the received JSON on this page.
+Display at least 3 different properties from the received JSON on this page. much the same

 Set the title of the HTML page to be one of the property values, like name, title or another relevant property.
+@username

 Catch any errors and display a message on the page if an error occurs.

 //contact.html//
 Create a form with the following inputs and validation rules.